stevefolta/b2-upload/README.md

 - Its only dependencies are Node and Express.
 - The backend is a single .js file -- there isn't so much code that it needs to be spread out into separate modules.
-- The frontend shows progress, allows multiple files to be selected and uploaded, and has other small affordances.
+- The frontend shows upload progress, allows multiple files to be selected and uploaded, and has other small affordances.

 Prepping the bucket
 -----